 In Downtown Dallas, the UNT Dallas College of Law’s historic, soon-to-be home – the former Dallas City Hall at 106 S. Harwood St. – is undergoing $56 million transformation to house the City’s only public law school.
 This historic renovation will be completed in 2018 and comes on top of a recently-completed $15 million exterior renovation of the building by the City of Dallas.

 As part of Mong’s vision, UNT Dallas is broadening its offerings in health care, business, arts and science, education and human services management.
 Community partnerships for the University – including those with school districts and community colleges – are at an all-time high, and a record number of grants are in the pipeline to help fund new, innovative programs at UNTD.

-During his 36-year career at The News, Mong served as the paper’s managing editor and later as editor in chief.
-During his time in news leadership, the paper won nine Pulitzer Prizes and was named Pulitzer finalist 16 other times.
-He also gained significant business experience as the paper’s general manager for three years and before that as CEO and publisher of the Owensboro (KY) Messenger-Inquirer.
+Before joining UNT Dallas, Mong worked as a journalist for 44 years, most of it at The Dallas Morning News where he served as the paper’s Managing Editor and later as Editor in Chief.
+During his time in news leadership, the paper won nine Pulitzer Prizes and named Pulitzer finalist 16 other times.
+He also gained significant business experience as the paper’s general manager and before that as CEO and publisher of the then company-owned Owensboro (Ky.)
+Messenger-Inquirer.